liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/03-using-lcs.markdown

 ## Using Environment Tokens [](id=using-environment-tokens)

-An environment's token file connects Liferay instances to that environment in LCS.
+An environment's token file connects Liferay Portal instances to that environment in LCS.
 If the instance isn't activated and a subscription type is assigned to the environment, the instance activates by consuming an activation key from that subscription.

 LCS Administrators and Environment Managers can generate and distribute an environment's token file.
-It contains all the information the LCS client app needs to connect and activate the Liferay instance with the environment.
-This means that you don't need to enter this information manually whenever you want to set up a Liferay instance: simply use the environment token file.
+It contains all the information the LCS client app needs to connect and activate the Liferay Portal instance with the environment.
+This means that you don't need to enter this information manually whenever you want to set up a portal instance: simply use the environment token file.

 +$$$

-**Note:** For LCS to work properly, your Liferay instances must be running the latest version of the LCS client app.
-To determine the client version in a Liferay instance already connected to LCS, navigate to *Liferay Connected Services* under the *Apps* section of the *Control Panel*.
+**Note:** For LCS to work properly, your Liferay Portal instances must be running the latest version of the LCS client app.
+To determine the client version in a portal instance already connected to LCS, navigate to *Liferay Connected Services* under the *Apps* section of the *Control Panel*.
 The client version is displayed at the bottom of the app.
 Also note that when upgrading the client, you may also need to regenerate the environment token that you use to connect.

 $$$